Yomguithereal/graphology-operators/README.md

 ### intersection

 Returns the intersection of the given graphs.
+Nodes & edges present in both graph will have their attributes merges with precedence given to the second graph.

 ```js
 import {intersection} from 'graphology-operators';